 Choosing the right adhesive the first time will save time and money.
 So which is the best adhesive?

-After reading the following summary descriptions of some adhesive chemistries, your knowledge will have increased and selecting the best adhesive will be easier.
-Of course, before using any chemical product, always read the Material Safety Data Sheet and Technical Data Sheet for safe handling.
+After reading the following summary descriptions of some adhesive chemistries, your knowledge will have increased, and selecting a product will be easier.
+Of course, before using any chemical product, always read the Safety Data Sheet and Technical Data Sheet for safe handling.

 Anaerobic adhesives cure when in contact with metal but without any contact with air.
 Examples of applications are threadlockers used to lock bolts into nuts, retaining compounds, form in place gasket materials, and pipe sealants.

 Cyanoacrylate adhesives cure by reacting with trace amounts of moisture on the surfaces that will be bonded.
 A cyanoacrylate adhesive is the best choice for rubber and most plastics and is commonly referred to as instant adhesive or super glue.

 Toughened Acrylics are structural adhesives for high strength applications, such as aluminium panels on a truck body, or portable housing structures.
 They come in one and two-part systems and work well on a wide variety of surfaces.
 These adhesives are quite versatile, working with minimal surface preparation, and are flexible when cured.